-Blepharitis cannot be cured, but symptoms can be contolled with good eye hygiene.
-Good eye hygiene helps ease your symptoms and stops them from reoccuring.
+Blepharitis cannot be cured, but symptoms can be contolled with good ocular hygiene.
+Good ocular hygiene helps ease your symptoms and stops them from reoccuring.

 A cataract is the clouding of the lens inside the eye and is associated with a reduction in vision.
 Over time the cloudy patches become bigger and a patients vision is likely to become cloudy or blurry.
 If left untreated, cataracts can cause blindness.